by Joe Scanlan

 An opportunity arose for me to go to Princeton and be director of its Visual Arts Program, which was then one of the worst art schools in the country.
 I was interested to see what might be possible teaching art at a school where there wasn’t a clear art major, no obvious professional track, and where every person who takes an art class is in fact studying to be something else: a doctor, an anthropologist, an ORFI major—that stands for Operational Research and Finance.
 So I accepted the challenge and went to Princeton.
 I wasn’t doing it entirely naively; there are fantastic people teaching at Princeton; it’s where I got the initial inspiration to investigate this thing called “the amateur”.
 Because it seemed to me that, given my experience at Yale, the trained professional had nowhere to go but down.
 The worst thing, I would say, that can happen to an artist today is to become a professional artist.

-My thinking was bolstered by a panel discussion I went to on the 55th Venice Biennale.
+My thinking was bolstered by a panel discussion I went to on the 55th Venice Biennale, hosted by Cabinet Magazine.
 I didn’t go to Venice that year, but here is an installation view of a sculpture by an Italian outsider artist named Marino Auriti, titled “The Encyclopedic Palace.”
 Auriti had proposed that this palace be built in Washington DC and contain examples of every culture in the world, a kind of Tower of Babel for modern times.
 It’s a fantastic wish that Massimiliano Gioni, admirably, used as the organizing principle for the entire biennale.
-I went to a discussion at Cabinet Magazine about the biennale and my Princeton colleague, Hal Foster, was one of the commenters.

 In the seminar, we approached the idea of the amateur rather schematically and came up with five simple categories, or ‘shadings’, that I’ll go through.
 I hope this simplicity will leave ample open space for some vigorous questions at the end.